ura-karina/Discovery_of_novel_hybrid_antibiotics/README.md

 We collected data on benzimidazole hybrids from open scientific sources.
 The dataset includes features such as:
 - Molecular structures
 - Minimum inhibitory concentrations (MICs)
-- Lipinski's Rule of Five and Three compliance
+- Lipinski's Rule of Five
 - QED Score
 - ADMET properties